Although Child Support Law is a Straightforward Issue in Divorce, it Remains a Point of Contention – Especially with the New Laws

-In this article, we discuss how much child support must be paid as well as for how long so you can better understand the financial implications of your divorce in Naperville, Wheaton, or the surrounding areas.
+In this article, we discuss how much child support must be paid as well as for how long so you can better understand the financial implications of your divorce.

-How Long Must I Pay/Will I Receive Child Support in Illinois?
+How Long Must I Pay/Will I Receive Child Support?

 Most supporting parents are ordered to pay child support until each child reaches the age of 18 or graduates from high school.
 In certain cases, for example if the child has special needs or there are other special circumstances, this may differ.